moves-rwth/attestor/README.md

 ![Languages](https://img.shields.io/github/languages/top/moves-rwth/attestor.svg)
 ![Last update](https://img.shields.io/github/last-commit/moves-rwth/attestor.svg)

 Attestor is a graph-based tool for analysing Java programs operating on dynamic data structures.
-It involves the generation of an abstract state space employing user-supplied graph grammars.
+It involves the generation of an abstract state space employing user-supplied graph grammars or, alternatively, formulas in a fragment of symbolic heap separation logic.
 LTL model checking is then applied to the generated state space, supporting both structural and functional correctness properties.
 The analysis is fully automated, procedure-modular, and provides visual feedback including counterexamples in case of property violations.
+As an alternative to graphs, Attestor also supports a fragment of symbolic heap separation logic with user-supplied inductive predicate definitions as an input.

 # Contents